What we know about the murky drone attack on the Kremlin - and the questions that remain - KESQ

 Who’s saying what?

-The Kremlin blamed Ukraine, describing the purported drone attack an “attempt on the President’s life.”
+The Kremlin blamed Ukraine, describing the purported drone attack as an “attempt on the President’s life.”

 In a statement, the Kremlin said, “We view these actions as a planned terrorist attack and an assassination attempt,” adding that “Russia reserves the right to take countermeasures wherever and whenever it deems appropriate.”